tamaragevorgyan/gettyimages-api/README.md

 #### Summary, Detail, and Custom Representations

-Some fields are computationally expensive for Connect to provide or require additional authorization access privileges.
+Some fields are computationally expensive for Connect to provide or require additional access privileges.
 Therefore, when a client retrieves a resource, the response defaults to a subset of the data fields for that resource.
 This is the `summary_set` representation of the resource.
+Both of the following produce the same response.

+    curl -i -H "Api-Key:j878g39yx378pa77djthzzpn" "https://connect.gettyimages.com/v3/images/452224426?
+    curl -i -H "Api-Key:j878g39yx378pa77djthzzpn" "https://connect.gettyimages.com/v3/images/452224426?fields=summary_set

 Clients can specify additional fields be returned for a resource using the `fields` querystring parameter.
 Connect provides a `detail_set` specifier that will include additional fields from a pre-defined set.

     curl -i -H "Api-Key:j878g39yx378pa77djthzzpn" "https://connect.gettyimages.com/v3/images/452224426?fields=detail_set